HER-Banner31

 Native Plant Propagation

 The planting of native trees is an important component of our restoration work.
-We have a native plant nursery in Koa’e/Kapoho managed by Ann Kobsa, that supplies the project with the vast majority of seedlings for periodic out-planting.
+We have a native plant nursery in Koa’e/Kapoho managed by Ann Kobsa, that supplies the project with the vast majority of seedlings for periodic out-planting (native out-plant species).

 The loss of canopy due to ROD poses a stronger need to develop new shade in support of the native understory.
 Many native canopy trees are being planted on site, but it will take time to reach levels whereby less manual labor is needed.